unemstimo/Shopee/readme.md

-- **ui**
+**shopee/ui**
-    - **/src/main/java/ui**  This contains the main java classes for ui.
+- **/src/main/java/shopee/ui**  This contains the main java classes for ui.
+    - **LogInController.java**  Controller class for handling log in page.
     - **Shopee.java**  This is the main application class for the UI.
 The shopee class launches the JavaFX app, sets up the first page of the app.
     - **ShopeeController.java**  The JavaFX controller class for handeling UI.
-     **/src/main/java/module-info.java**  Module info for ui folder.
+- **/src/main/java/module-info.java**  Module info for ui folder.
 - **/src/main/resources/ui**  Contains the fxml files used for the app.
+    - **LogIn.fxml** Fxml for the first page the user sees, contains log in ui
     - **Shopee.fxml**  This is the fxml file defying the user interface layout.
+- **/src/test/java/shopee/ui** Contains test classes for controller and fxml
+    - **LogInTest.java**
+    - **ShopeeTest.java**
 - **pom.xml**  This pom file contains the configuration for maven, javafx, jacoco etc. Contains build setting and other configuration.
+- **readme.md**  Description on ui module.

-    - **readme.md**  Description of the app project, illustration of the app, user story and important functuality to the app.
+**shopee/readme.md** Description of the app project, illustration of the app, user story and important functuality to the app.

 ## Package diagram explaining folder structure
 [Package diagram](ShopeePackage.png)